srevenant/dragon/docs/using.md

       - `layout:` — A layout file for the template.
 The template is included within the layout file, referenced as `@page.content`.
 Templates are located in the folder specified in the dragon config file as `layouts`.
+  - __Helper Functions__ — A few functions are provided in addition to standard
+    elixir:
+      - `include` — at the heart of the template is being able to merge multiple files into one.
+This uses the `include` helper function.
+The first argument is a path, which is _RELATIVE TO THE CURRENT FILE_ unless you begin it with a slash.
+If it begins with a slash, it is then resolved based on the base of the project instead (an absolute path rather than relative).
+      - `path` — a function that verifies files exist in the build folder, and converts them to the absolute version of the file using the same logic as is used with include.
+      - `markdownify` — convert a string to html.
+      - `peek` — load the headermatter of a target dragon template

+- ___Elixir/EEX Template imports___ You can include additional standard elixir modules modules through the dragon config variable `imports:` which takes a list of module names.
+At this time you cannot import custom modules without adding it to the Dragon lib folder.